mandaputtra/mandaputtra.github.io/posts/2020-04-21-event-loop.md

 ---
 tags: ["post", "javascript"]
-title: "Watching 'What the heck is the event loop, anyways?'"
+title: "Watching 'What the heck is the event oop, anyways?'"
 description: "Now I know!"
 date: 2020-04-21
 ---